IZO-Ong/CV-Exercise/README.md

 - **Streamlit**: For UI and display.
 - **OpenCV**: Computer vision tracking.
 - **YOLO**: Model tracking for exercise counting.
-- **Langchain**: Use for Retrieval Augmented Generation with OpenAI.
+- **LangChain**: Used for Retrieval-Augmented Generation with OpenAI.
 - **SQLite3**: Data storage and management.

 ## Contributions
 Contributions are welcome!
 Feel free to fork the repo and submit pull requests.